Last Vat

 “Every generation of the royal family takes an oath to care for the old ones.”

-“It’s my duty to go with you to the outer cave.”
+“It’s my duty to go with you to the outer cave, but the old ones tell me to send you alone!”

 “Your oath is unbroken.”

-“I don’t understand, master Yagrin.”
+“I don’t understand, Master Yagrin.”

 “You said that I’m descended from Tshuan kings, Keela.”

-“And a member of the royal family is allowed to go alone.”
+“A member of the royal family is allowed to go alone.”

 She sighs.